Mohammed-App-creater/Advance-java-Project/Oline-Shopping-Platform/src/main/java/com/olineshoppingplatform/olineshoppingplatform/OrderConfermation/README.md

-# React Developer Guide for Order Confirmation Page
+# Vite React Developer Guide for Order Confirmation Page with Redux

-This document provides detailed instructions for React developers integrating the **Order Confirmation Page** with the backend API.
+This document provides detailed instructions for developers using **Vite React** with **Redux** to implement the **Order Confirmation Page** integrated with the backend API.

 ---